Pre-Health Student Resource Center - Workshops & Trainings

 INTERVIEWING PREP WORKSHOPS (VIRTUAL)

-The Pre-Health Student Resource Center is hosting workshops to launch your preparation for your health professional school interview.
-There are two workshop options - both will be conducted via Zoom.
+The Pre-Health Student Resource Center hosted virtual workshops to launch your preparation for your health professional school interview.

 The MMI Experience Workshops: